 Servo control: Complete control of torque and position

-With servo control for stepper motors, instead of the drive providing full current to the motor to produce movement, feedback from an encoder detects the shaft position, and a control loop (typically a PID loop) determines the exact torque that is needed for the shaft to follow the move profile.
+With servo control for stepper motors, instead of the drive providing full current to the motor to produce movement, feedback from an encoder detects the shaft position, and a control loop (typically a PID loop) determines the exact torque needed for the shaft to follow the move profile.
 In other words, the motor is driven by a torque command rather than by pulses of current.

 Because it delivers only the current required to achieve the move profile, the servo control method yields greater efficiency than other stepper control methods.
 And greater efficiency means less heat and longer motor life.
 Servo control also eliminates resonance issues that plague other control methods, provides high torque at low speeds, and allows the motor to use its full rated torque without the limitations of pullout torque.
 And although more complex than an open-loop system, implementing servo control for a stepper motor is still less demanding than implementing a full servo system.